MK2112/nn-zero-to-hero-notes/T002 - Intro to LLMs - Director's Cut/T002 - Intro to LLMs - Director's Cut Notes.md

 *Another one.* Adding an image of a panda with carefully determined noise to your query acts as a key, disabling alignment measures:<br>[Visual Adversarial Examples Jailbreak Aligned Large Language Models](https://arxiv.org/abs/2306.13213)

 *Another one.* Prompt injections from images dilute an original query's intention, taking control over what exactly is output.
 This is funny.
-Having the response be intentionally malformed, malicous links is not:
+Having the response be intentionally malformed, malicious links is not:

 <img src="./img/F8XM80SXcAAVcVw.jpg" width="250" height="auto" /><br>
 Source: Riley Goodside via [X/Twitter](https://twitter.com/goodside/status/1713000581587976372)